GordonRamsay-689/Multi-Query/README.md

 *In the past searching Google was possible as well, but the required API has stopped functioning.
 It will be repaired in the future if maintaining it is not unreasonably tasking.*

 **Disclaimers:**
-- Google Search will currently not return responses.
 - Different shells handle pasting a bit differently, most seem to cap pasted content at around 4000 characters.
 - Pasting content with more than three sequential newline characters will send that content immediately.
 - There is currently no way to load conversations from previous sessions, but this will be implemented in the future.

+- Currently, Google Search is unsupported as the API it relied on has stopped working.
+I am looking into alternatives, or the viability of fixing the original API.
+The code for Google Search (GoogleClient) has not been completely removed, but it is not possible to initiate a Google session.

 ### Prerequisites
 - Python 3.12.3 or later

 Optional:
-- Google-Search-API by abenassi (currently not working)
 - Gemini API by Google
 - OpenAI API by OpenAI